balanivr/giphy-api-test/README.md

 ## Additional Details

 For additional details, feel free to shoot an E-Mail to vikesh@beyondthebyte.com.
-I'd be glad to help in any way I can.<br>
+I'd be glad to help in any way I can.<br />
 Please bear in mind that I'm working on several projects at any given time, so I might take a few days to write back to you.

-You may visit [my portfolio](https://vikeshcodes.com/) to learn more about me and my work.<br>
+You may visit [my portfolio](https://vikeshcodes.com/) to learn more about me and my work.<br />
 If you're hesitant about coding, remember: Coding is more of an art than a science.
 The goal is the plot, the variables are the characters and you are God, writing their story.
 Break the code if you have to in order to understand why it was there in the first place.
 Everyone, even Gods, start somewhere.